kanashenko/ExpoCalendar/README.md

 # Exposition Calendar
-The web project was done for Java learning courses
 1. *Description*

 There is a list of Expositions located in Expo Halls.
 Visitor chooses topic, buys Tickets and makes a Payment.